-- A. Projects will be displayed if possible. - B. Project must be mounted on a sturdy board. - State if project is homemade from "scratch" or from "a kit".
-Include recipes if applicable. - Entire project must be edible.
+- A. Projects will be displayed if possible. - B. Project must be mounted on a sturdy board.

+- C. State if project is homemade from "scratch" or from "a kit".
+Include recipes if applicable. - D. Entire project must be edible. - E. Project may be a gingerbread house or other structures made of gingerbread.